Contents

 The color of a diamond refers to the absence or presence of color in the stone, and it is graded on a scale from D (colorless) to Z (light yellow or brown).
 A higher-quality diamond will have less color and will be closer to the colorless end of the scale.

-Clarity of a diamond refers to internal and external flaws or inclusions and blemishes.
+The clarity of a diamond refers to internal and external flaws or inclusions and blemishes.
 It is graded on a scale from Flawless (no inclusions or blemishes visible under 10x magnification) to Included (inclusions visible to the naked eye).
 A higher-quality diamond will have fewer inclusions and blemishes and will be closer to the Flawless end of the scale.

-Carat weight of a diamond refers to its weight, and it affects the size and price of the diamond.
+The carat weight of a diamond refers to its weight, and it affects the size and price of the diamond.
 A higher-quality diamond will be larger in size and will have a higher carat weight.

 A high-quality diamond will have optimal proportions, symmetry, polish, minimal color and inclusions, and large size.
 However, the most important factor when choosing a diamond is personal preference and what looks most beautiful to the individual.
 Shopping at a reputable jeweler is the best way to purchase a ring.
 Look for a warranty and ask about ring cleaning and repairs too.